ontolex/frequency-attestation-corpus-information/index.md

 ## Locus

-In many applications, it is desirable to specify the location of the occurrence of a headword in the quoted text of an attestation, for example, by means of character offsets.
+In many applications, it is desirable to specify the precise location of the occurrence of a headword in the quoted text of an attestation, for example, by means of character offsets.
 The FrAC standard supports referencing using RFC5147 character offsets, Text Fragments, NIF URIs, or by means of Web Annotation references (see Section 6).
 As different vocabularies can be used to establish locus objects, the FrAC vocabulary is underspecified with respect to the exact nature of the locus object.
 Accordingly, the <tt>locus</tt> property that links an attestation with its source takes any URI as its object.

 <div class="entity">